Chao-Xi/jxazurebook/docs/az305/10az305_summary.md

 * **Session** allows you to use FIFO and group your messages in a queue.
 * **Peek** returns a message to the queue without removing it.
 * **Dead-letter queue**: a queue for messages that were unable to be delivered through the normal queue.
-* **Peek & Lock** retrieves a message from the queue without removing it and locks it so other receivers
-* cannot receive it.
+* **Peek & Lock** retrieves a message from the queue without removing it and locks it so other receivers cannot receive it.
 * **Receive & Delete** retrieves and delete a message from the queue.
 * **Auto delete on idle** sets a time span to delete the queue if it is not used
 * **Duplicate detection history checks** if the message was not sent earlier before sending a message it

-### Azure Service Bus - Namespace
+### 3-2 Azure Service Bus - Namespace

-An Azure Service Bus namespace serves as a container for all messaging components, including both **queues and topics**.
+<mark>**An Azure Service Bus namespace serves as a container**</mark> for all messaging components, including both **queues and topics**.

 * **Container for Messaging Components**: One namespace can house **multiple** queues and topics, making them versatile structures within the Azure Service Bus.
 They're commonly used as **application containers**.
 * **Capacity Slice**: Think of a Service Bus namespace as a segment of a large-scale cluster.
 	* This cluster comprises numerous all-active virtual machines that fall under your control.
 * **Azure Availability Zones:** A namespace can potentially span up to three Azure availability zones, offering enhanced availability and resilience.
 * **Benefits at Scale**: Using Azure Service Bus means you're using a messaging system built for large-scale operations, offering high reliability and strength.
 * **Serverless Messaging**: With Azure Service Bus, it is **serverless** messaging.
 This means you get to use the messaging service without getting bogged down by the intricacies of the underlying infrastructure.

 ![Alt Image Text](../images/az305_10_16.png "Body image")

-### Azure Service Bus - Queues
+### 3-3 Azure Service Bus - Queues

 **Queues** are used to send and receive messages.